 Timber smoothed with a hand plane produces surface lustre unmatched by sand paper or a machine.
 Hand tools excel at trimming components producing shavings thinner than 0.02mm; this allows for great accuracy and proper fitting.

 Joints are hand cut for accuracy and strength, or for aesthetic detail.
-A dovetail created by machine is very obvious and does not have the finesse or closeness of hand cut dovetails.
+A dovetail created by machine is quite obvious and does not have the finesse or closeness of hand cut dovetails.

 Contemporary Furniture Making

 Curves and compound shapes are made possible by laminating thin pieces of wood together over shaped forms to produce light, thin and strong components.
 Most elegant, flowing lines are only possible using modern methods.

 Shaped components can be easily veneered using a vacuum bag, enabling accurate veneering to be done on almost any surface without the need of expensive factory machines.

-Hand power tools enable repetitive jobs to be done, providing more time to concentrate on finer detailing done by hand.
+Hand power tools enable repetitive jobs to be done accurately, providing more time to concentrate on finer detailing by hand.

-Timber is flattened and prepared by a workshop Jointer to produce the lines from which all other measurements are made.
-The cost of converting rough planks of timber to flat usable timber by hand would be exorbitant for no benefit to the client.
+Our timber is initially flattened and prepared by our workshop Jointer to produce the lines from which all other measurements are made.
+The cost of converting rough planks of timber to flat usable timber by hand would be exorbitant with no benefit to the client.